 A 10-year-old girl with no pathological personal history was referred because of edema of 2 months of evolution.
 Complete nephrotic syndrome was documented.
 Serum creatinine: 0.7 mg/dL, BUN: 14 mg/dL.
 Proteinuria: 3.4 g/day (140 mg/m2/h).
 In uroanalysis there was microhematuria, without casts in the sediment.
 Serum C3: 42 mg/dL (90-180), C4: 14 mg/dL (10-40) ANA and anti-DNA: Negative.
 Studies for infections: Negative.
 No extrarenal manifestations were found other than those of the nephrotic syndrome.
 There was no family history of renal disease

 See the images of the renal biopsy.

-Direct immunofluorescence for IgA, IgG, IgM, C3, and C1q: Negative.
+Direct immunofluorescence for IgA, IgG, IgM, C1q, kappa, and lambda: Negative.

 What is your diagnosis?